 Andrew said that after the change in government, the economy is Bullish and is more optimistic now.
 Also, with Prime Minister of India, Narendra Modi's Make in India campaign, he is hopeful of an economic boost in the digital camera market in India as well.

-"As small companies come onboard, it will definitely boost the economy.
+"As small companies come on board, it will definitely boost the economy.
 If people become more confident, they will invest in other things.
 And photography will grow at the same time," he said.

 But during his two years in India, his main challenge was to tackle the diverse market in India which varies from region to region and from states to states.

 "India does not behave like one single country.
 Different brands do well in different states.
 Buying trends are different.
 We are stronger in the southern states than the northern states.
-Also, some brands have a longer legacy here," he said.
+Also, some brands have a long legacy here," he said.

 But he added, "We are here for the long run.
-We are committed to the brand and we will definitely build up on the brand."
+We are committed to the brand and we will definitely build upon the brand."

 Media Courtesy : Business Insider